 👩🏽💻 macOS Version Supported

-In a recent version of macOS, Apple introduced some pretty substantial changes intended to make the operating system safer for its users.
+In recent versions of macOS, Apple introduced some pretty substantial changes intended to make the operating system safer for its users.
 Unfortunately, many developers of data recovery tools for Mac have yet to update their apps accordingly to support the latest versions of Apple’s operating system.
+Running an older Mac?
+Before purchasing any recovery software, verify that the developer still provides a compatible version for your specific macOS version.
+For example, you can check Disk Drill’s system requirements as an example of clear compatibility documentation.

 📷 File Type Support